GW2ToolBelt/GW2ML/README.md

 Follow the documentation of that class if you want to learn more about how to use GW2ML.

-A basic can be found [here](https://github.com/TheMrMilchmann/GW2ML/blob/master/src/test/java/com/example/Sample.java).
+An example can be found [here](https://github.com/TheMrMilchmann/GW2ML/blob/master/src/test/java/com/example/Sample.java).

 ## Building from source